marcelopalacioabreu/b00m-h3adsh0t/README.md

 ---

 ## Client Server Back-End Implementation &#x1F537;

 * Client–Server Model Method
   * **Model instantaneously calculating and sending game results** as player progresses through gameplay
-  * No information sent from client accepted by a server if it breaks game rules or basic mechanics of the game
-  * Client game sessions run synchronously on server, using same user input with client session - data is reset when the game sessions become unsynced to preventing cheating
+  * Client game sessions run synchronously with aimbot server using user input with client session
   * Two functionality options: **Run aimbot purely on  game server** OR **game server mirrors client gameplay and continuously validates game state with aimbot**

-* Modifying Game Rules Method
+* Modifying Game Rules World Method
-  * Targets servers with no rule enforcement or data integrity
+  * Aimbot targets servers with no rule enforcement or data integrity
-  * Synchronize all of the clients data with all of the information about all of the other clients
+  * Synchronize all client data with information about all of the other clients
   * Hack program will reveal where all the players in the game are, what team they are on, and what state they're in — health, weapon, ammo etc
   * **Data from client will allow player to break game rules, manipulate server, or manipulate other clients**